Sommaire

 🔬 Unstable blood sugar early in pregnancy can disrupt metabolic balance [8].

-How to do it?
+How to deal with it?

 - Consume enough fiber (30 to 35g per day) to help stabilize blood sugar.
-And as a bonus, they help prevent constipation, which is common, especially early in pregnancy.
+And as a bonus, they help prevent constipation, which is common, especially in early pregnancy.

 Sources